zenatuz/site/_posts/2023-02-27-til-03-How-to-use-conditional-with-loop-in-terraform.md

 ---
 # Today I Learned #03

-f you use terraform, you know that **HCL** doesn't work exactly like a programming language, so you might run into some problems with complex logic now and then.
+If you use terraform, you know that **HCL** doesn't work exactly like a programming language, so you might run into some problems with complex logic now and then.

 I was working on an upgrade for a Kubernetes module we use to manage our environments.
 After some time, I realized that I should control a specific setting for a specific environment (dev cluster only).
 So, it should be something like with count to enable this resource, right?